Bobbo117/MQ135-Air-Quality-Sensor/README.md

 ![image](https://github.com/user-attachments/assets/dbd9c7ad-27ea-407b-a662-c83ac738bfca)

-The MQ135 properties suggest possible utility as a CO2 detector as well as a general air quality monitor.
+Consider also that our home environment generally does not contain levels of the other gases that this sensor detects.
+If that is true, then the MQ135 properties suggest possible utility as a CO2 detector as well as a general air quality monitor.

 # MQ135 Board Concept of Operation